Instructions to authors

 All papers published in MetZ are published Open Access, upon submission to MetZ authors agree to carry the

 following OA charges:

 Each published page is charged with € 119.00

 No other charges (taxes, colour figure charges etc.) will apply; only if upon editor’s decision a language editing is necessary for the article, additional net € 12.00 per page are charged.
 EU customers indicating a valid VAT number will receive an invoice stating VAT.

 * The Base Charge covers the entire file handling, long time accessibilty control, DOI-registration, access platform etc.

 Authors are free to distribute their articles to all interested colleagues and may post their article on private or institutional websites for non commercial purposes.

-If at all possible, please use the MS-Word and LaTeX-templates (we provide here) to prepare your manuscript.
+If at all possible, please use the MS-Word and LaTeX-templates (we provide here) to prepare your final manuscript.

 In case you encounter any difficulties while submitting your manuscript online, please get in touch with the Editorial